Position overview

 - How do you successfully communicate and collaborate with colleagues, patients and their families in your daily practice.

-- Demonstrated understanding of, and adherence to, safety and quality standards, work, health, and safety (WH&S) and the positive patient experience.
+- Demonstrates understanding of, and adherence to, safety and quality standards, Work Health and Safety and the positive patient experience.
 Displays behaviour consistent with CHS’s values of reliable, progressive, respectful, and kind.

 Work environment description